Robust Synchronous Reference Frame Phase-Looked Loop (PLL) with Feed-Forward Frequency Estimation: Introduction

-One of the possible approaches to increase the PLL performance involves feedforward injecting the known (or accurately estimated) frequency signal into the PLL loop, cf. control diagram in the seminal work \cite[Fig.~1]{kaura1997}, also either after the PI controller or its integrator \cite{karimi2012}.
-Recall that when the feedforward estimate provides a nearly constant frequency change, the equivalent input becomes a step signal, enabling ramp tracking without increasing the loop order, cf. \cite{golestan2017}.
+One of the possible approaches to increase the PLL performance involves a feedforward injecting the known (or accurately estimated) frequency signal into the PLL loop, cf. the control diagram in the seminal work \cite[Fig.~1]{kaura1997}, also either after the PI controller or after its integrator \cite{karimi2012}.
+Recall that when the feedforward estimate provides a nearly constantly changing frequency, the equivalent input becomes a step signal, thus enabling ramp tracking without increasing the loop order, cf. \cite{golestan2017}.
+This fact serves as one of the main motivations for our approach without changing relative degree of the PLL loop transfer function.
 Several strategies were proposed to generate the feedforward term.
 Injecting the given nominal frequency works under steady-state conditions but fails in dynamic or unknown operation modes \cite{wu2019,kaura1997}.
-More adaptive approaches are based on frequency locked loops (FLLs) or second-order generalized integrators (SOGIs) to provide the feedforward signal, but these are sensitive to offsets, harmonics, and require additional loops and tuning parameters cf. \cite{wang2021}.
+More adaptive approaches are based on frequency locked loops (FLLs) or second-order generalized integrators (SOGIs) to provide the feedforward signal.
+But both are sensitive to the offsets and harmonics, and require additional loops and tuning parameters cf. \cite{wang2021}.
 Also worth noting is that the observer-based schemes can provide a better accuracy in some sensorless systems but depend largely on the system parameters and suffer from the modeling errors \cite{Bierhoff2017,Lascu2020}.